Theoretical Foundations of Conformal Prediction: A unified framework for asymptotic guarantees

 \section{A unified framework for asymptotic guarantees}

-This section gives the formal framework underlying the asymptotic optimality guarantees in the previous sections.
-The key is a formal version of Theorem~\ref{thm:splitCP_asymp_informal}.
+This section develops the framework underlying the asymptotic optimality guarantees in the previous sections, by formalizing the convergence guarantee presented informally in Theorem~\ref{thm:splitCP_asymp_informal}.
 We will then give the proofs of the asymptotic optimality guarantees for the four case studies---Propositions~\ref{prop:case_study_1_classification},~\ref{prop:case_study_2_classification},~\ref{prop:case_study_1_regression}, and~\ref{prop:case_study_2_regression}---using a unified, step-by-step approach.
 The theory in this chapter will be presented in a way that emphasizes its generality: this framework is a foundational approach that can be used to prove \emph{many} asymptotic guarantees about conformal prediction, including but not limited to the specific propositions in the case studies above.